Sicily is the largest island in the Mediterranean. Its history is long and complex, shaped by many cultures and civilizations.

 The ancient Greeks played a significant role in shaping the history of Sicily.
 First Greek colonists arrived in the 8th century BC and established settlements on the island.

-One of them was in Syracuse, one of the Mediterranean's most important cities in its time.
+One of them was in Syracuse, which was one of the Mediterranean's most important cities in its time.

 The columns of the cathedral of Syracuse belonged first to the temple of Athena.
 Since then, they have watched Romans, Byzantines, Arabs, Normans, and Spaniards come and go.